-The University has a stringent policy restricting what students can do with recordings from our classes and for how long they can retain them.
+The University has a stringent policy restricting what students can do with recordings from our classes held on Zoom and for how long they can retain them.
 This is to protect everyone's privacy and the open and collegial environment of our lectures.
 Your adherence to the policy, which is stipulated below, is mandatory.